freddolino-lab/ipod/docs/postprocessing.md

 file.
 Any region containing contiguous positions for which at least half of the pairwise IDR calculations pass this threshold are reported in a final narrowpeaks output file.

+## Assessing EPOD reproducibility

+For EPOD calling across replicates, we take the union of all detected EPODs in all replicates.
+For each merged epod in this set union, we calculate the mean representation across replicates.

 [window-bp]: main_config.md#windowsize-bp
 [rz-thresh]: main_config.md#rz-thresholds